l-trochelmann/composite-training/README.md

 2. Train with one of the configs in `configs/body/2d_kpt_sview_rgb_img/topdown_heatmap/composite` as you would any other MMPose config.
 This will yield a model trained on the given composite dataset.

 ## Evaluation
-To evaluate the composite-trained model, repeat the same steps as during training, but converting the validation annotations and evaluating with the same config.
+To evaluate the composite-trained model, repeat the same steps as during training, but converting the validation annotations and evaluating with the same config used for training.
 To evaluate on a different validation set, alter the validation set referenced in the config.

 If you wish to evaluate on specific keypoints and sigmas, you need to manipulate one of the dependencies: